jamesaffeld/f5-agility-labs-xc/docs/class4/intro.rst

 Lab Environment
 ---------------

-The on-prem environment is emulated by using a UDF environment that contains NGINX resources.
+The on-prem environment is emulated by the F5 UDF environment and contains an Ubuntu Server and an XC Node.

-The first cloud environment is emulated by using a UDF Cloud Account in AWS that contains NGINX resources. **You will not have access to this account or the AWS console.**
+The AWS cloud environment contains a prebuilt XC Node and a workload hosting a web frontend.  **You will not have access to the AWS console.**

-The second cloud environment is emulated by using a UDF Cloud Account in AZURE that contains NGINX resources. **You will not have access to this account or the AZURE console.**
+The Azure cloud environment contains a prebuilt XC Node and a workload hosting a web frontend.  **You will not have access to the AZURE console.**

 .. toctree::
    :maxdepth: 1